noamross/targets-minio-versioning/README.md

 ```

 If you also want to share your targets data via piggyback, you can pull and push
 it like so.
-You'll nee
+You'll need your own repository to create releases to attach data to.

 ```r
 zip("minio_storage.zip", list.files("minio_storage", recursive=TRUE, all.files = TRUE, full.names = TRUE))